-Many small businesses in Australia are struggling to meet their financial obligations and are wondering what they can do to keep their businesses operational.
-It should come as some comfort to know that business distress doesn’t necessarily mean the end of the line.
+Many Australian small businesses struggle to meet financial obligations and wonder what debt restructuring options are available to keep their businesses operational.
+Thankfully, financial distress doesn’t mean the end of the line.

 What is a small business restructure?

-A small business restructure is a process that allows eligible Australian businesses to reorganise their operations and debts with the assistance of a restructuring practitioner.
+A small business restructure is a formal debt restructuring process that allows eligible Australian businesses to reorganise their operations and debts with the assistance of a restructuring practitioner.
 The goal is to achieve a sustainable outcome and avoid insolvency.

 - Retain control of the business, property, and affairs of the company whilst a restructuring plan is developed.

-- Work with a restructuring practitioner to develop a restructuring plan.
+- Work with a restructuring practitioner to develop a restructuring plan and proposal.

 - Have liabilities totalling no more than $1 million